Everyone expects their air conditioner to supply cool air.

 Here’s How It’s Supposed to Work

-The condenser converts the refrigerant from a gas to liquid state through a heat exchange process.
+The condenser converts the refrigerant from a gas to a liquid state through a heat exchange process.
 The heat that is released is dissipated, leaving only cool air to be delivered back into your home.

 7 Reasons Your Air Conditioner is Not Cooling Your House